KxSystems/docs/docs/interfaces/mqtt.md

 -   `topic` is a symbol denoting the topic that the message is to be sent to
 -   `msg` is a string of the message being sent to the broker

-returns a callback to the process stating that the message has been sent to the broker (this can be overwritten by a user).
+returns a callback to the process stating that the message has been sent to the broker.

 ```q
 // Connect to the host broker